ryanholzapfel/FlairCompiler/README.md

 * ~~The scanner does not check for identifier length (should be limited to 256 characters)~~ Fixed
 * ~~The scanner reads numbers separated with periods as individual tokens (should return an invalid character error)~~ This is no longer considered an error?
 * ~~The parser errors out on trying to expand the NonTerminal FORMALS.
 This seems to be an issue with our parse table.~~ Fixed
+* Creating the proper semantic actions for if-then-else expressions seems to cause issues.
+We think the issue stems from not having semantic actions associated with primes?

 ### Features Not Implemented
 * ~~The scanner still uses the function next_token() instead of next()~~ Fixed
 * The error handler does not filter Python errors out.
 It just passes everything through.
 (IN PROGRESS)
 * ~~The AST is not able to be printed in a human readable format.~~ Fixed
-* The semantic error checker symbol table is incomplete.
-Currently, it finds all functions, their names, input types, and return type.
+* ~~The semantic error checker symbol table is incomplete.
+Currently, it finds all functions, their names, input types, and return type.~~ Mostly complete, may alter later.
+* Need a nicely formatted symbol table.
+Plan to use a python library that can format a dictionary into a table.

 ### Optimizations
 _None for the scanner component._

 _None for the parser component._

+_None for the checker component._

+_None for the generator component._

 ## How to Build
 No compilation/building necessary for python3.